About Beaches

 • We investigate complaints of beach sanitation, illegal discharges, sewage spills and areas of high chronic bacteria levels.

 The Ocean Monitoring- Beaches program is subject to the California Health & Safety Code, California Code of Regulations Title 17, and 22, California Building Code Title 24, Los Angeles County Code Title 11.
 This program is under the Recreational Waters program from the Department of Public Health in Los Angeles county that uphold State and local laws and regulations in unincorporated areas of Los Angeles County and within the jurisdiction of contract cities pertaining to Beaches.
-Please note for beaches that reside in the Pasadena, Long Beach, or Vernon, review local guidelines to remain in compliance.
+Please note for beaches that reside in the Long Beach, Pasadena, or Vernon, review local guidelines to remain in compliance.

 Ocean Water Monitoring in Other Counties